tldr-pages/tldr/pages/common/dfc.md

 # dfc

-> Gives an overview of the file system disk space usage with colours and graphs.
+> Gives an overview of the filesystem disk space usage with colours and graphs.
 > More information: <https://projects.gw-computing.net/projects/dfc/wiki>.

-- Display file systems and their disk usage in human readable form with colours and graphs:
+- Display filesystems and their disk usage in human readable form with colours and graphs:

 `dfc`

-- Display all file systems including pseudo, duplicate and inaccessible file systems:
+- Display all filesystems including pseudo, duplicate and inaccessible file systems:

 `dfc -a`

-- Display file systems without colour:
+- Display filesystems without colour:

 `dfc -c never`

-- Display file systems containing "ext" in the file system type:
+- Display filesystems containing "ext" in the file system type:

 `dfc -t ext`